stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Awaiting Payment.** The sum of all pending payment transaction amounts against all fund budgets for the fiscal year.
 *   **Expended.** The sum of all payment transaction amounts minus credit transaction amounts, against all fund budgets for the fiscal year.
 *   **Unavailable.** The total amount unavailable across all fund budgets for the fiscal year, calculated as the sum of the encumbered, awaiting payment, and expended amounts.
-*   **Over encumbrance.** The total amount encumbered minus the total funding amount for all fund budgets for the fiscal year.
+*   **Over encumbrance.** The encumbrance going beyond what is available in the fund budgets for the fiscal year (not taking allowable encumbrance into account).
+In Quesnelia the calculation is wrong in several cases (see [MODFISTO-484](https://folio-org.atlassian.net/browse/MODFISTO-484) for details).
+It should be
+    `Unavailable - Total funding - Over expended`.
-*   **Over expended.** The total amount expended minus the total funding amount for all fund budgets for the fiscal year.
+*   **Over expended.** The total amount expended and awaiting payment minus the total funding amount for all fund budgets for the fiscal year (or zero if that value is negative).
 *   **Available balance.** Total amount available across all fund budgets for the fiscal year, calculated as **Total funding** amount minus the **Unavailable** amount.

 #### Ledger